funkyNet/funkyNet/README.md

   - Multi VM
   - Single host
   - AWS Deployments
-- Challenge to SecOnion (Can I...)
+- Challenge to SecOnion and other FOSS NSMs (Can I...)
   - Fully containerize similar capabilities
   - More efficient
   - More manageable